manasaga/CMSC740Project/README.md

 * Pytorch 1.2 or later
 * Numpy, pycohon, plotly, scikit-image, trimesh

+Data:

+The data can be downloaded from [link](https://dfaust.is.tue.mpg.de/downloads).

 Original paper results for surface reconstruction:

 In reconstruction/setup.conf, in train, change the input_path to path of the corresponding input .ply file on your local machine.